TZstatsADS/Fall2016-proj4-jianitian/data/README.md

 # Project: Words 4 Music
 ### Data folder

-The data directory contains data used in the analysis.
-This is treated as read only; in paricular the R/python files are never allowed to write to the files in here.
-Depending on the project, these might be csv files, a database, and the directory itself may have subdirectories.
+The data directory contains data I saved during the programming if the cycle time is long.
+This is treated as read only, the format of the data is RData